kongo2002/SharpXml/README.markdown

 *SharpXml* generates and expects on deserialization.

 The first thing to mention is that *public properties* are serialized and deserialized only.
 Fields whether public or not are not serialized at the moment and won't be in the future!
-Apart from that serialization is pretty straight-forward and looks your XML looks like you would probably expect it too anyway - at least from my point of view :-)
+Attributes placed inside the XML tags are not supported either and are simply ignored.
+Apart from that serialization is pretty straight-forward and your XML looks like you would probably expect it anyway
+- at least from my point of view :-)

 ### Basic serialization